Rigidity Conjectures: Introduction

-\end{definition} Algebraically trivial isomorphisms of abelian coronas are dual to trivial homemorphisms of \v{C}ech-Stone remainders (Proposition~\ref{prop:dual}).
-Also, since unitaries in $\mathcal Q(H)$ can be lifted to partial isometries in $\mathcal B(H)$, and all automorphisms of $\mathcal B(H)$ are inner, algebraically trivial automorphisms of $\mathcal Q(H)$ correspond to inner ones.
-Having dealt with Question~\ref{ques:main}(a), and having given the appropriate notion of algebraically trivial isomorphism, we turn to study Question~\ref{ques:main}(b), by connecting it to Ulam stability and perturbation theory of $\Cstar$-algebras.
+\end{definition} Algebraically trivial isomorphisms of corona of separable algebras are topologically trivial, hence this notion strengthens the notion of triviality of Coskey and Farah.
+As an evidence that this is the correct notion of triviality for automorphisms of corona, we notice that, as sketched above (see also Proposition~\ref{prop:dual}), algebraically trivial isomorphisms of abelian coronas are dual to trivial homemorphisms of \v{C}ech-Stone remainders.
+Moreover, as unitaries in $\mathcal Q(H)$ can be lifted to partial isometries in $\mathcal B(H)$, and all automorphisms of $\mathcal B(H)$ are inner, algebraically trivial automorphisms of $\mathcal Q(H)$ correspond to inner ones.
+Theorems~\ref{thm:absolute} and ~\ref{thm:redprodFD} give further evidences that this is the correct notion of triviality.